Saiprasad2004/Joins-practice-/README.md

 Mentor : Neela Santhosh

 Task Description
-Perform INNER, LEFT, RIGHT, and FULL OUTER joins on two simple tables—students and scores—to demonstrate how different JOIN types combine data. i used online mySQL editor aka "www.onlinecompiler.com" to run my queries.
+Perform INNER, LEFT, RIGHT, and FULL OUTER joins on two simple customers and orders1 to demonstrate how different JOIN types combine data. i used mysql workbench to run my queries.

 Steps and Files
 queries.sql